zorbash/zorbash.github.com/content/post/effective-meetings.md

 Dimitris and Leela will share their research on agriculture.
 Matt Damon, the first colonist, struggled with potato farming.
-A sustainable source of food will enable to colony to grow.
+A sustainable source of food will enable the colony to grow.
 ```

 ## Miscellanea